Swaraj-SG/Attendance-Bunker/README.md

 ## Attendance Bunker

-This app helps a student to track his attendance and keep a record of it to maintain the 75% attendence rule.
+This app help a student to track his attendance and keep a record of it to maintain the 75% attendence rule.

 PC verion of the app is ready to download.